 How long is Yeast good for when prepared in a dish?

 How long does yeast last?
 That depends.
 How long does flour last?
-In general, it expires along with the fastest expiring ingredient in the dish.
+In general, all foods expire along with the fastest expiring ingredient in the dish.

 What are our shelf life resources?

 In determining how long Yeast lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
 In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Yeast.

 *An important note about expiration dates...

 Although the Yeast shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
 Please eat responsibly!